Kingsford Smith Drive upgrade - Hamilton

 Major traffic changes occurred on Kingsford Smith Drive between Racecourse Road and Toorak Road in November 2019, when inbound traffic was moved onto the newly constructed inbound traffic lanes adjacent to the Lores Bonney Riverwalk.

-More recently in February 2020, the outbound traffic lanes between Racecourse Road and Toorak Road were moved onto temporary lanes in the centre median to allow for construction works to be completed on the northern verge of Kingsford Smith Drive.
-Currently these works include upgrading the outbound traffic lanes, underground services, driveways and footpaths, ahead of project completion in the second half of 2020.
+In February 2020, the outbound traffic lanes between Racecourse Road and Toorak Road were moved onto temporary lanes in the centre median to allow for construction works to be completed on the northern verge of Kingsford Smith Drive.
+These works included upgrading the outbound traffic lanes, underground services, driveways and footpaths.

 Bretts Wharf plaza